 The Brexit transition period of the UK's withdrawal from the EU ended on 31 December 2020, terminating British membership of the EU single market and customs union.
-The impact of leaving the EU single market is being closely monitored and considered by the board as it may have practical consequences for the company.
+The impact of leaving the EU single market is being closely monitored and considered by the board not likely to have practical consequences for the company.
+The Board continues to monitor the political situation in Ukraine and shares global concern about the Russian aggression in Ukraine, however the company's portfolio has no direct exposure to Russia or Ukraine.